CBN, InfraCorp Target N9trn From Pension Fund Assets, Banks

 “Out of the N14 trillion that will be debt, we should be looking at N8 trillion to N9 trillion available within the Nigerian banking industry and the pension fund administrators.
 And of course, naturally the rest will be raised through foreign debt which you were talking about Eurobond and the rest of them.
 So yes, there will be Eurobond, but because we are moving very fast, we will be looking at more in Nigeria.

 “We are determined to see to it that from today InfraCorp is open for business.
-From today, we are unveiling InfraCorp to Nigeria and because we are sure, we are confident that the funding of N15 trillion is available,” he said.
+From today, we are unveiling InfraCorp to Nigeria and because we are sure, we are confident that the funding of N15 trillion is available.”

-InfraCorp will, at its inception, be working on the Lagos-Ibadan Expressway, the Abuja-Kaduna-Kano and the 2nd Niger bridge projects.
+InfraCorp will, at its inception, be working on the Lagos-Ibadan Expressway, the Abuja-Kaduna-Kano and the 2nd Niger bridge.

 “The important thing I think is, we must begin to come to a realisation that, for us to have good infrastructure and good roads, you will need to make them commercially viable and to make them commercially viable means we have to pay for them and Nigeria is not the only country where pedestrian roads or rails or airports are made commercially viable.